 The one thing you should keep in mind is you’ll still be required to pay to use Amazon’s Professional Seller account.
 Since you already are paying Shopify’s monthly subscription, you will in addition need to pay for Amazon’s Professional plan to enjoy their benefits.

 So, if your online store is ready to get more exposure and growth, combining both Shopify and Amazon is worth every penny you invest.

-As we have seen, both Amazon and Shopify has some obvious advantages and disadvantages.
+As we have seen, both Amazon and Shopify have some obvious advantages and disadvantages.

 If you opt to sell on Amazon, then you’ll be able to leverage its huge, existing audience and you won’t have to engage in any small business marketing by yourself.
 Again, Amazon can manage lots of back-end heavy lifting, such as storing your inventory, fulfilling, and even shipping orders.